Blog Archive

 Don't Ever Heed The Ruckus-another Skirmish game AAR

 One thing I love about this hobby is that I am constantly making new friends.
-Is there is something about gamers that set’s them (us?) apart from “normal” people?
+Is there something about gamers that set’s them (us?) apart from “normal” people?
 Other than a common interest I mean.
 No one thing defines us.
 Our hobby caters for the young and the old and there seems to be no generation gap.
 No rivalry.
 Gamers come from all walks of life, all professions and trades are represented, gamers are not judgemental about how people dress or what music they like or how they identify.
-Gamers are definitely opinionated and can be vocal about things that they really don’t like , yes, we are talking about you Finecast!
+Gamers are definitely opinionated and can be vocal about things that they really don’t like, yes, we are talking about you Finecast!

 Gamers on the whole, are pacifists, ironic when so many games are about War or feature violence.
 Gamers are generally gentle creatives, usually socially awkward, often shy unless enthusing about a new game or range of figures or talking about an event in a recent game or the odds of rolling 5 sixes with six dice.
 Gamers tend to be modest about their achievements, displaying their beautifully painted models on social media and not knowing quite how to respond to the ensuing praise.